ImperialCollegeLondon/MSE404-MM/docs/labs/lab09/readme.md

         </figure>

     ??? success "How is the density of states related to the band structure?"
-        If you compare against the band structure you calculated in the previous lab, you will see that the density of states is larger when the bands are flatter.
+        If you compare this result against the phonon band structure you calculated in the last lab, you will see that the density of states is larger when the bands are flatter.
 If the bands are flatter, it means there are more phonon states per unit frequency, which directly translates to a larger density of states.

 We will utilize the density of states to compute several thermodynamic properties using python in the next step.